Shankarikbhatt/FinalHour/README.md

 It gives you:
 - A smart timetable with study slots, breaks, nap time and revision
-- Part-based time allocation — Part B gets more time because it deserves it
+- Part-based time allocation — Part B gets 60 mins because it deserves it
 - Dynamic nap duration based on how heavy your workload is
 - A beautiful dark-themed HTML page that auto-opens in your browser